Hyundai Tucson Review & Prices

 Everyone will find a comfortable driving position in the Hyundai Tucson’s well-made cabin, but three abreast in the back is a tight fit

 Moving the steering wheel to suit your preferred seating position is easy and the wheel moves up and down, and in and out.
-In the N Line S, Premium and Ultimate trims, you also enjoy a heated steering wheel for those chilly winter mornings.
+In all but the base trim, you also enjoy a heated steering wheel for those chilly winter mornings.

 You’ll also find two large cupholders in the centre console to keep your morning coffee safely upright.
-In front of this, there’s a big tray where you can keep your phone, and only the SE Connect trim does without a wireless charging pad in this spot.
-However, there are two USB ports and a 12-volt charging point.
+In front of this, or next to it in automatic cars, there’s a big tray where you can keep your phone, and all models get a wireless charging pad in this spot.
+However, there are also two USB ports and a 12-volt charging point.

-Behind the gear selector, there’s a very storage bin with a lid that doubles as an armrest, and there’s some added pockets down the side of the transmission tunnel.
+Behind the gear selector, there’s an additional storage bin with a lid that doubles as an armrest, and there are some added pockets down the side of the transmission tunnel.

 There’s also a big glovebox in the Tucson, and the door pockets are broad enough to hold the usual size of water bottle.